nookit-dev/bnkit/README.md

 ## Getting Started

-Install Bun if you don't alrady have it:
+Install Bun if you don't already have it:

 ```bash
 curl -fsSL https://bun.sh/install | bash